yang-zhang/yang-zhang.github.io/stat_python_r.md

 # Statistical Tests Cheatsheet with Python and R

-This is a cheatsheet for statistical tests that I need to do and how to do them in Python and R, respectively.
+This is a cheatsheet for statistical tests that I need to do and how to do them in Python and/or R, respectively.
+(I try to do both Python and R whenever possible.)
 It is organized by the problems to solve, each with an example of the problem, the Python solution, and the R solution.

 A, B, C represent three different versions of a eCommerce website.